Ereguof/GL_UML/README.md

 -> to use the main app (interactive app, actual software)

 `>> ./mainTestsUnitaires`
--> to use the test executable (non-interative, allows testing for the implemented functions and measures their performance)
+-> to use the test executable (non-interactive, allows testing for the implemented functions and measures their performance)

 Membres du projet :